-Researchers know that in order for COVID-19 to make a cozy AirBNB out of your unsuspecting body, the virus must first come in contact with an internal receptor within your body.
-In the case of Coronavirus, this receptor is called Angiotensin-converting enzyme 2, or ACE2, for short.
+Researchers know that in order for Covid-19 to make a cozy AirBNB out of your unsuspecting body, the virus must first come in contact with an internal “receptor” within your body.
+In the case of Coronavirus, this receptor is called Angiotensin-converting enzyme 2 or ACE2, for short.
 ACE2 can be found in lung tissue, inside oral and nasal mucus, in the kidneys, testes, and gastrointestinal tracts.
 To complete the metaphor, think of ACE2 as the hide-a-key location for your biological AirBNB; without binding to ACE2, Coronavirus cannot get in the front door (let alone, make itself cozy).

 Dr. Igor Kovalchuck, Biological Sciences professor at the University of Lethbridge, cannabis researcher and co-founder of Inplanta Biotechnology, leads the study.
 “The results on COVID-19 came from our studies on arthritis, Crohn’s disease, cancer, and others,” he says.

 Preliminary research suggests that certain chemicals within CBD help to modulate ACE2 levels in the human host, making it more difficult for the virus to find its beloved receptor.
-As a result, it may be possible to lower our susceptibility to Coronavirus, therefore reducing the overall risk of infection.
-While studies still need to undergo peer-review, the results so far look promising.
+As a result, it may be possible to lower the susceptibility to Coronavirus, therefore reducing the overall risk of infection.
+While the studies still need to undergo peer-review, the results so far look promising.
 Kovalchuck’s team has developed over 800 new high-CBD strains of cannabis, and among those, identified thirteen extracts which they say modulate ACE2 levels.

 “If there’s no ACE2 on tissues, the virus will not enter,” offers Kovalchuck.